cabforum/forum/SCWG-charter.md

    * Links or references to issued end-entity certificates that demonstrate them being treated as valid by a Certificate Consumer Member.

-Applicants that qualify as Certificate Issuers or Root Certificate Issuers must supply the following additional information:
+Applicants that qualify as Certificate Consumers must supply the following additional information:

-   * URL for its process allowing users to report problems and receive updates regarding the resolution of problems with its membership-qualifying software product.
+   * URL for receipt of reports about problems with its membership-qualifying software product;

-   * URL for its list of CA root certificates, which its membership-qualifying software product uses to validate the chain of trust from the TLS certificate to a root certificate in its root store;
-   * URL for its criteria for adding and removing root certificates from its root store;
+   * URL for its list of CA certificates that its membership-qualifying software product uses to validate the chain of trust from a TLS certificate to a CA certificate in such list and the URL for its criteria for adding and removing certificates from such list;

-   * URL to instructions on how to join its list of root CA certificates;
-   * URL to its statement regarding enforcement of the Baseline Requirements for TLS server certificates; and
+   * URL to its statement requiring Certificate Issuer compliance with the Baseline Requirements for TLS server certificates; and

-   * an attestation that it employs at least five (5) developers or infosec-trained professionals who work on its membership-qualifying software product.
+   * an attestation that it employs a sufficient number of developers and infosec-trained professionals who work on its membership-qualifying software product.

 (c) After the six-month probationary period, an Applicant may become a Member if the Server Certificate Working Group determines by consensus among the Members during a Meeting or Teleconference that the Applicant meets all of the requirements of subsection (a) or, upon the request of any Member, by a Ballot among the Members.
 Acceptance by consensus shall be determined or a Ballot of the Members shall be held as soon as the Applicant indicates that it has presented all information required and has responded to all follow-up questions from the SCWG and the Member has complied with the requirements of Section 5.5 of the CA/Browser Forum Bylaws.